Yaakov Lorberbaum: Biography

-Lorberbaum was the great-grandson of the Chacham Tzvi, Rabbi Zvi Ashkenazi.
-According to one tradition, his father, Rabbi Yaakov Moshe, died before he was born, and his relative, Rabbi Yosef Teomim, the rabbi of Bursztyn, brought him up.
+Lorberbaum was the great-grandson of Tzvi Ashkenazi.
+According to one tradition, his father, Yaakov Moshe, died before he was born.
+His relative, Joseph ben Meir Teomim, the rabbi of Bursztyn, brought him up.
 This accounts for the common name that both father and son share.
 Another tradition states that before he was born, his father fell ill, and dreamed that he would recover in the merit of the son that would be born to him.
 In the merit of his future son, the father took his name-to-be.
-Yet another legend told is that at his naming ceremony his father was preoccupied with his study and thought they asked for his own name.
-He studied under Rabbi Meshulam Igra.
+Another legend is that at his naming ceremony, his father was preoccupied with his study and thought they asked for his name.
+He studied under Meshullam Egra.

-He was head of the Beis Din in Kalush, Ukraine.
-In 1809, he agreed to become the Rav in Lissa (today known as Leszno, Poland), where he enlarged his Yeshiva's enrollment.
+He was head of the beth din in Kalush, Ukraine.
+In 1809, he agreed to become the Rav in Lissa (now Leszno, Poland), where he enlarged his yeshiva's enrollment.
 Hundreds of scholars came to study there in the years of his leadership.
-Among his students were Rabbi Elijah Gutmacher, Rabbi Zvi Hirsch Kalischer, and Rabbi Shraga Feivel Danziger.
+Among his students were Elijah Gutmacher, Zvi Hirsch Kalischer, and Rabbi Shraga Feivel Danziger.

-Along with Rabbi Akiva Eiger and Eiger's son-in-law, the Chasam Sofer, Lorberbaum vehemently fought against the maskilim, the reformers of the Jewish Enlightenment.
+Along with Akiva Eiger and Eiger's son-in-law, the Moses Sofer, Lorberbaum vehemently fought the maskilim, the proponents of the Haskalah.
 In 1822, he left Lissa and returned to Kalish, where he wrote many of his works.
 He lived there for ten years.

-He was widely respected as a posek, and is one of three authorities on whom Rabbi Shlomo Ganzfried based his rulings in the Kitzur Shulchan Aruch, the well known precis of Jewish law.
-Similarly, the Chochmat Adam, by Rabbi Avraham Danzig, was written in consultation with Lorberbaum (as well as Rabbi Chaim Volozhin).
+He was widely respected as a posek and is one of three authorities on whom Shlomo Ganzfried based his rulings in the Kitzur Shulchan Aruch, the well-known précis of Halakha.
+Similarly, the Hokhmat Adam of Avraham Danzig was written in consultation with Lorberbaum and Chaim of Volozhin.

-His status was such that it is reported that Eiger once fainted when he was honored with an Aliyah in the lieu of Rav Yaakov.
-(See Shimusha Shel Torah, Rabbi Meir Tzvi Bergman).
+His status was such that it is reported that Eiger once fainted when he was honored with an Aliyah in place of Jacob.
+(See Shimusha Shel Torah, Meir Tzvi Bergman).

-Lorberbaum died in Stryj (then in Galicia) on 25 May 1832.
+Lorberbaum died in Stryi, then in Galicia, on 25 May 1832.